 You can contribute in a number of ways, see below.

 - Attend a workshop on understanding your collaborative process.

 - Attend a brainstorming/bootlegging session to come up with new visions of collaboration in the music making process.

 - Be an observation study participant.
 This is quite intensive but its where the real stuff happens!
 Observation sessions are either taking videos of you working normally then having an interview.
 Or, you produce some music to fit a moving graphic with another person, and we video the process and do an interview.
 Observation studies can be conducted in your studio, or we can set up the session at the Centre for Digital Music’s studio facilities at the Mile End campus of Queen Mary University of London.

-If you are interested please add your information to the form below, options 2-5 are only available if you are based in the UK.
+If you are interested please add your information to the form below.